Outsourced-Logic/Skipper/README.md

 Skipper was created as a personal solution after I was unable to find a solution that I felt comfortable with.

-Other extensions and projects have significant issues such as:
+Every solution I was able to find had one or multiple of the following issues:

-* They're ad-blockers; this takes ad revenue from creators and is directly against the YouTube Terms of Service agreement.
-Using ad-blockers on YouTube could lead to you're account being banned, especially after the release of YouTube's ad-free upgrade "YouTube Premium".
-Skipper does not have this risk, as Skipper is an accesiblity tool that does not violate YouTube's Terms of Serivce.
+* They're ad-blockers!
+This takes ad revenue from creators and is directly against the YouTube Terms of Service agreement.

+**YouTube has clearly stated that using ad-blockers on YouTube could lead to your account being banned**

+This is *especially* true after the release of YouTube's ad-free upgrade "YouTube Premium".

+Skipper *does not* have this risk, as Skipper is an accesiblity tool that does not violate YouTube's Terms of Serivce.

 * Hiding basic functionality behind a paywall.